 Rising from obscurity to a faith phenomenon today, City Harvest Church (CHC) was birthed to be a blessing to God and to the lost.
 Each weekend, the church’s 14 worship services, more than 500 cell groups and 5 support fellowships touch a multitude of hearts across varying demographics in Singapore.
 And its live webcast reaches millions more globally.

 A clear mandate for missions translates into teams of full-time and lay missionaries sent out annually.
-They reached 74 cities in 2016.
-To date, CHC’s School of Theology has equipped close to 7,218 students from over 30 countries with a passion for the Word and a heart for the harvest.
-And CHC’s vision for strong local churches has resulted in 43 branch and affiliate ministries as well as 2 Bible schools globally.
+They reached 79 cities in 2017.
+To date, CHC’s School of Theology has equipped close to 7,465 students from over 39 countries with a passion for the Word and a heart for the harvest.
+And CHC’s vision for strong local churches has resulted in 43 branch and affiliate ministries globally.

 At its essence, the story of this ministry is one of partnership—where God’s love and destiny, coupled with man’s faithful obedience and dedication, have brought about an indelible impact on Christendom and secular culture, both in the local community as well as nations beyond the shores of Singapore.

 Back in 1989, Kong Hee, then a 25-year-old computer science graduate, was about to embark on a journey to become a full-time missionary to the Philippines when the Holy Spirit encountered him, saying, “Kong, raise up a new generation of believers that will take the nations by storm.”